Tyson-Zwicker/engine/NottheManual.md

   * message - the message you want to show on the Tattler
   * color - the color you want that message to be shown in.

 Tales are stories you want to be shown.
-The come with an prefix, which can help them to group together things that similar, or you can ignore the prefix and it will just scroll your message with trying, this is folowed by a message you want shown and optional color (defaults to white).
+They come with an prefix, which can help them to group together things that similar, or you can ignore the prefix and it will just scroll your messages.
+Next follows a message you want shown and finally, optional color (defaults to white).

 **Tattler**

 This is the that collects all the Tales and, when asked, draw them all.
 It handles culling messages that have scrolled out of the viewable area, clipping text that's to wide, and actually drawing the rectangular background and the words.
 You don't have to do anything special with it, just tell it to Tattle(), and it will.

+**Important note**: Its is best to collect tales through out a program cycle and tattle *only once* at the *end* of the loop once everything else has finished drawing.

 *So that's the Tattler, sometimes useful,entirely optional.*